kitkatyj/T7CV/README.md

 ## Training model on Vimeo-90K septuplets

 For training your own model on the Vimeo-90K dataset, use the following command.
-You can download the dataset from [this link](http://toflow.csail.mit.edu/).
+You can download the original dataset from [this link](http://toflow.csail.mit.edu/).
 ``` bash
 python main.py --batch_size 32 --test_batch_size 32 --dataset vimeo90K_septuplet --loss 1*L1 --max_epoch 200 --lr 0.0002 --data_root <dataset_path> --n_outputs 1
 ```